 All residents are expected to know and comply with all State laws and guidelines regarding the consumption of alcoholic beverages on University premises as outlined in the University policies (EP11.201 and EP11.202) and the Community Standards.
 University policies can be found at: http://hawaii.edu/policy/.
 The legal drinking age in the State of Hawai‘i is 21 years of age.

-A. Residents and/or guests who are not of legal drinking age may not possess, be in presence of, consume, or be under the influence of alcohol.
+A. Residents who are not of legal drinking age may not possess, be in presence of, consume, or be under the influence of alcohol.
 Possession of an open or empty alcohol container shall be interpreted as being consumed.
 If alcohol can be seen, smelled or otherwise determined to be present, it can be assumed that a policy violation has occurred.
-Guests of legal age cannot be in possession of and/or consume alcohol in the presence of residents who are under the legal drinking age.

 B. Residents of legal drinking age may possess or consume alcohol within the privacy of their room or apartment, so long as ALL occupants of the room/apartment are of legal drinking age.
-Any guests present must also be of legal drinking age.
-University or Student Housing Services staff, acting in their official capacity, may request a government-issued picture identification to verify resident(s) and/or guest(s) ages.
+If a roommate who is not of legal age is not present, residents of legal age may consume alcohol with others of legal drinking age.
+University or Student Housing Services staff, acting in their official capacity, may request a government-issued picture identification to verify resident(s) ages.

 C. Alcohol must be consumed within the confines of the resident’s room/apartment.
 Any and all alcohol outside the room/apartment is strictly prohibited, including, but not limited to, hallways, in parking lots, courtyards, and BBQ areas.
 Containers of alcohol that are transported through common areas must remain unopened.
 If the room/apartment door is open, the room/apartment is considered a common area.